 Hazen is a very small city located in the state of North Dakota.
 With a population of 2,279 people and just one neighborhood, Hazen is the 41st largest community in North Dakota.

-When you are in Hazen, you'll notice that it is more blue-collar than most other communities in America.
-35.63% of Hazen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hazen is generally considered to be a blue-collar town.
+35.63% of the Hazen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hazen is a city of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Hazen who work in office and administrative support (13.20%), management occupations (7.33%), and architecture and engineering (7.25%).

 As is often the case in a small city, Hazen doesn't have a public transportation system that people use for their commute.

-The overall education level of Hazen is somewhat higher than in the average US city of 21.84%: 27.02% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Hazen who are college-educated is somewhat higher than the average US community of 21.84%: 27.02% of adults in Hazen have at least a bachelor's degree.

 Hazen is a somewhat ethnically-diverse city.
 The people who call Hazen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hazen residents report their race to be White, followed by Native American.
 Important ancestries of people in Hazen include German, Norwegian, Russian, English, and Irish.